 The steroid, which is an anti-inflammatory, should start to work in the next week or two.
 This varies quite a bit from person to person.
 If you have not had a significant benefit from the steroid by one month after the injection, contact your Spinal Consultant's Secretary to book a follow up appointment.
-We leave you on an open appointment for a set time after the injection, so if the benefit does not last, don't worry, you can still contact your Spinal Consultant's Secretary to organise a review within this period.
-Their telephone numbers are at the end of this leaflet
+We leave you on an open appointment for a set time after the procedure, so if the benefit does not last, don't worry you can still contact your Spinal Consultant's Secretary to organise a review within this period.